tomor/netsimulate/README.md

       - We can verify that there is one TCP handshake (SYN, SYN, ACK) for 3 HTTP requests.
       ![Wireshark - simulation 01 - one tcp connection](./docs/img/01-one_tcp_con.png)
     - Simulation 20
-      - Here we have decrypted TLS traffic with HTTP2
+      - Decrypted TLS traffic with HTTP2
         ![Wireshark - simulation 20 - one tcp connection](./docs/img/20-http2-one_tcp_con.png)

 2. Each HTTP request uses own TCP connection